National Institute for Health and Care Excellence: Technology appraisals

-Since January 2005, the NHS in England and Wales has been legally obliged to provide funding for medicines and treatments recommended by NICE's technology appraisal board.
+Since January 2005, the NHS in England has been legally obliged to provide funding for medicines and treatments recommended by NICE's technology appraisal board.
 This was at least in part as a result of well-publicised postcode lottery anomalies in which certain less-common treatments were funded in some parts of the UK but not in others due to local decision making in the NHS.

-Before an appraisal, the Advisory Committee on Topic Selection (ACTS) draws up a list of potential topics of clinical significance for appraisal.
-The Secretary of State for Health or the Welsh Assembly must then refer any technology so that the appraisal process can be formally initiated.
+Before an appraisal, the Advisory Committee on Topic Selection draws up a list of potential topics of clinical significance for appraisal.
+The Secretary of State for Health and Social Care must then refer any technology so that the appraisal process can be formally initiated.
 Once this has been done NICE works with the Department of Health to draw up the scope of the appraisal.

 NICE then invites consultee and commentator organisations to take part in the appraisal.
 A consultee organisation would include patient groups, organisations representing health care professionals and the manufacturers of the product undergoing appraisal.
 Consultees submit evidence during the appraisal and comment on the appraisal documents.
 Commentator organisations include the manufacturers of products to which the product undergoing appraisal is being compared.
 They comment on the documents that have been submitted and drawn up but do not actually submit information themselves.

 An independent academic centre then draws together and analyses all of the published information on the technology under appraisal and prepares an assessment report.
 This can be commented on by the Consultees and Commentators.
 Comments are then taken into account and changes made to the assessment report to produce an evaluation report.
 An independent Appraisal Committee then looks at the evaluation report, hears spoken testimony from clinical experts, patient groups and carers.
 They take their testimony into account and draw up a document known as the 'appraisal consultation document'.
 This is sent to all consultees and commentators who are then able to make further comments.
 Once these comments have been taken into account the final document is drawn up called the 'final appraisal determination'.
 This is submitted to NICE for approval.

 The process aims to be fully independent of government and lobbying power, basing decisions fully on clinical and cost-effectiveness.
 There have been concerns that lobbying by pharmaceutical companies to mobilise media attention and influence public opinion are attempts to influence the decision-making process.
 A fast-track assessment system has been introduced to reach decisions where there is most pressure for a conclusion.